Investigating links between mind-body functions

 Associate Professor Andrew Teodorczuk

-Associate Professor Andrew Teodorczuk is an Old Age Psychiatrist based at the School of Medicine, Gold Coast Campus.
+Associate Professor Andrew Teodorczuk is an Old Age Psychiatrist based at the School of Medicine and Dentistry, Gold Coast Campus.
 He has an active research interest in models of delirium education and is a board member of the Australasian Delirium Society.

 Dr Michael Todorovic